Ringgold approves tentative property tax increase, plans public hearings for feedback

-The city of Ringgold has tentative plans to keep its millage rate the same as it’s been the past two years; however, that rate will lead to a slight property tax hike.
+Ringgold plans to keep its property tax rate the same it has been the past two years.
+But, since property values have increased in the past year, the rate will lead to a slight hike in property taxes.

-During the July 8 City Council meeting, City Manager Dan Wright explained the options for the millage rate and the amount of money that would be collected as a result.
+During the July 8 City Council meeting, City Manager Dan Wright explained the options for the property tax (millage) rate and the amount of money that would be collected as a result.

 “Last year we collected $649,459, or that’s what was levied,” Wright said.
 Based on the same millage rate of 3.11, we would collect $700,790.
 There was a rollback calculated as there is every year, and the rollback would reduce the millage rate to 3.064, and you (the city) would collect $690,425.
 We need to know the intent so we can publish those records.”